crancurello/containers_aws/01-SetupEnvironment/README.md

 ## Install git

-Sometimes will be easier if you just clone this repo, instead of copying the files.
-Having the git installed is not a mandatory requisite, but it may help you.
+Download and install here: https://git-scm.com/downloads

-Download and install here: https://git-scm.com/downloads If you are going to use an EC2 instance with Amaszon Linux, then you can just issue the following command: sudo yum install git -y
+If you are going to use an EC2 instance with Amazon Linux, then you can just issue the following command: sudo yum install git -y

 You can have more information about git here: https://git-scm.com/book/en/v1/Getting-Started